Man-shaa/inception/README.md

-# Inception
+# 🚀 Inception
-System Administration Project - 42
+**System Administration Project - 42**
 Advanced use of Docker in a virtual machine.

+---

 ## 🎯 Objective
-Create a complete Docker infrastructure in a personal virtual machine, made up of multiple containers (NGINX, WordPress, MariaDB...) manually configured using Dockerfiles, docker-compose.yml, volumes, networks, etc.
+Create a complete Docker infrastructure inside a personal virtual machine.
+The setup is composed of multiple containers (NGINX, WordPress, MariaDB...), each manually configured using:

+- Dockerfiles
+- docker-compose.yml
+- Volumes
+- Networks

+---

-## 📦 Infrastructure Contents
+## 📦 Infrastructure Overview

+- **NGINX**
-  NGINX (TLSv1.2 or TLSv1.3 only, port 443)
+  - TLSv1.2 or TLSv1.3 only

-  WordPress (with php-fpm)

-  MariaDB

-2 Volumes:
+  - Exposes port 443

+- **WordPress**
+  - Uses PHP-FPM

+- **MariaDB**

+- **Volumes**
-- /home/msharifi/data/mysql: WordPress database
+  - `/home/msharifi/data/mysql`: database

-- /home/msharifi/data/wordpress: WordPress site files
+  - `/home/msharifi/data/wordpress`: wordpress

+---

-## ✅ Features
+## ✅ Key Features

--Dedicated Docker network
+- ✅ Dedicated Docker network
--Automatic container restart in case of crash
+- ✅ Automatic container restart on crash
--Domain name configured as msharifi.42.fr
+- ✅ Domain name configured as `msharifi.42.fr`
--.env file to store environment variables
+- ✅ `.env` file used for environment variables
--Security: no plain-text passwords or hardcoded values in Dockerfiles -Handwritten Dockerfiles for each service
+- ✅ No plain-text passwords or credentials in Dockerfiles
+- ✅ Handwritten Dockerfiles for each service
--Makefile at the root to build images via docker-compose.yml
+- ✅ Root-level `Makefile` to build and orchestrate everything via `docker-compose.yml`

+---

+## 📁 Project Structure

 📁 project organization: